chen3feng/blade-build/doc/en/build_file.md

 ## Common Attributes
 Blade uses a set of target functions to define targets.
 The common properties of these targets are:

 * name: string, together with the path to become the unique identifier of the target, also determines the output name of the build
 * srcs: list or string, the source file needed to build the object, usually in the current directory, or in a subdirectory relative to the current directory
 * deps: list or string, other targets on which the object depends
+* visibility: list or string, control visibility to the listed targets, there is a special value: 'PUBLIC', means visible to everyone.

 We also provide a [glob](functions.md#glob) function to generate the source files list.